 Sub-Micron filtration is a type of carbon filtration but with a much denser microscopic pore that allows them to adsorb contaminants that a standard carbon filtration can't.
 They are usually used in a point of use scenario due to their lower capacity but is very effective in removing contaminants that are detrimental to human health.
 An example would be our whole line of Dash Series Countertop Drinking Water System.

 Ultrafiltration is a thin strain of membrane that can have a pore size down to 0.01µ (micron).
 They are not as popular as reverse osmosis due to manufacturing cost, but they are a great alternative to people who want to have clean water but don't want to strip everything from the water such as calcium and magnesium.
 They are meant for point of use application due to their lower capacity and are most often time found pair up with carbon and sediment filtration to help extend their usage.
 An example would be our whole line of Dash Series Countertop Drinking Water System.

 - Suspended Particles

 Reverse Osmosis (0.0001µ)

 Reverse Osmosis is the most effective and widely accepted water filtration for both residential home and large water treatment plant.
+And can really make a difference in the catching contaminants in tap water.
 Originally designed as an affordable solution to desalinate ocean water and make them potable, they can remove contaminants all the way down to 0.0001µ and produce pure water as a result.
 An example would be our whole line of Premier Series Reverse Osmosis Drinking Water Systems.